ts4z/barge-rulebook/src/badugi.md

 ## Evaluating the Showdown

-The best four-card hand using badugi rules wins the pot.
-A badugi hand consists of the maximum number of cards that can be played such that there is no duplication of rank or suit.
+The best four-card hand using Badugi rules wins the pot.
+A Badugi hand consists of the maximum number of cards that can be played such that there is no duplication of rank or suit.
 Between hands of the same number of cards, the one with the lowest hand (aces count as low) shall be the best hand.
 432A of four